MDBarbier/BasketTest/README.md

 I have used the Visual Studio Code metric tools to review the cyclometric complexity of the methods and reduced this where it got too high (>5 was the metric I used).

+## Futher work to be considered

+Things that I would consider adding should this demo be extended:

+- Repository/unit of work pattern to interact with a datastore to represent a product stock database